10 Questions with ... BJ Murphy

-WSHA/Raleigh, WLLE/Raleigh, WQOK/Raleigh, WWDM/Columbia SC, WQMG/Greensboro, WXYV/Baltimore, KPRS/Kansas City, MO; WPEG/Charlotte, NC; KRNB/Dallas-Ft.
-Worth, morning syndication, Superadio/Dallas, WVAZ/Chicago, WGIV/Charlotte, NC.
+WSHA/Raleigh, WLLE/Raleigh, WQOK/Raleigh, WWDM/Columbia SC, WQMG/Greensboro, WXYV/Baltimore, KPRS/Kansas City, WPEG/Charlotte NC, KRNB/Dallas-Ft.
+Worth, morning syndication Superadio/Dallas, WVAZ/Chicago, WGIV Charlotte NC.

 3) What are the keys to doing a morning/entertainment show?

-5) I know there is a list, but who are some of the people that have influenced and mentored your career?
+5) I know there is a list, but who are some of the people who have influenced and mentored your career?

-The great Sam Weaver who was and is my master teacher in the subtleties of morning radio.
-BJ Johnson (my namesake), Jerry Boulding, Helen Little, Cash Michaels, Tony Gray, Vinny Brown another master in on-air formatics like Elroy Smith.
-Harry Lyles, Cathis Hall, David Linton, Skip Dillard, Tim Greene, Reggie Rouse, Derrick Brown, Valerie Geller, Armando Rivera, the late Wayne Brown, AC Stone, Jay Stevens, Donnie Simpson, Mike Love, my big brothers Jeff Foxx and Roy Sampson, my great coaches in Charlotte Andre Carson and Terri Avery, Frank Neely, Shylinne Cole, Gary B, Eric Faison, Ken Dowe & Hyman Childs, Tommy Kramer, Guy Black, Marc Ramsey , Jerry Del Caliano, the great Skip Murphy, Slack Johnson, Tom Joyner, Doug Banks, Michael Saunders, John Mason, Russ Parr, coach and friend Brian Carter, rest in peace..
+Sam Weaver, who was and is my master teacher in the subtleties of morning/entertainment radio.
+BJ Johnson (my namesake), Jerry Boulding, Helen Little, Cash Michaels, Tony Gray, Vinny Brown another master in on air formatics like Elroy Smith.
+Harry Lyles, Cathis Hall, David Linton, Skip Dillard, Tim Greene, Reggie Rouse, Derrick Brown, Valerie Geller, Armando Rivera, the late Wayne Brown, AC Stone, Jay Stevens, Donnie Simpson, Mike Love, my big brothers Jeff Foxx and Roy Sampson, my great coaches in Charlotte Andre Carson and Terri Avery, Frank Neely, Shylinne Cole, Gary B, Eric Faison, Ken Dowe & Hyman Childs, Tommy Kramer, Guy Black, Marc Ramsey, Jerry Del Colliano, the great Skip Murphy, Slack Johnson, Tom Joyner, Doug Banks, Michael Saunders, John Mason, Russ Parr, coach and friend Brian Carter rest in peace.